Shared lane marking: Worldwide

-For several years, the traffic rules of France have allowed shared lanes, they're called voies partagées, in addition to two types of dedicated bike lanes.
+For several years, the traffic rules of France have allowed shared lanes, they are called voies partagées, in addition to two types of dedicated bike lanes.
 One of those is obligatory, the other one is not obligatory, but also reserved for bicycles.
 All have the same pictograms on the street surface, but are distinguished by roadside signs.

 In the Czech Republic, a series of sharrows on shared lanes are called Cyklopiktokoridor which translates as "cycle pictogram corridors".
 For cycle lanes with marked limits, a strict type and a soft type exist (as in France), and are distinguished by different pictograms.

 The concept of shared lane markings has also appeared in Spain and New Zealand.

 In Germany, the concept is not yet established officially, but some local authorities use simple bike logos for the same purpose, without having a specific term for them.

 In Latvia, a single street in its capital Riga has markings indicating the lanes as "recommended cycle lanes", however legally this marking is not defined and consequently there are no differences to any other road with shared traffic.